Mark Fowler: 1990–2003

-At the point Phil's when actions have resulted in Dan fleeing the country and Steve's marriage with Mel were left on the verge of facing jeopardy, Mark and Lisa conduct a plan to pretend that she is expecting Mark's baby – as he had grown to love Lisa ever since her troubles with Phil had started.
+In the aftermath of Phil's shooting, Mark and Lisa conduct a plan to pretend that she is expecting Mark's baby – as he had grown to love Lisa ever since her troubles with Phil had started.
 To facilitate their lie, Mark insists that he had taken all necessary precautions in relation to his HIV, and they fool everyone for a while.
 He later proposes to Lisa, shortly after her baby Louise is born.
 However, Mark is devastated to learn that Phil is actually the child's biological father.
 Eventually, Phil discovers the truth when Grant's former wife Sharon (Letitia Dean) informs him about Louise's true parentage, and Phil vows to take an active role in his daughter's upbringing.
 Mark and Lisa marry, but their happiness is short-lived: Lisa is still very much in love with Phil, who then decides to use this to his advantage by seducing her in order to get more access to Louise.
-After Sharon discovers Phil's intentions, she talks him out of his plan and he ends the affair with Lisa; but this later becomes meaningless when Mark finds out, and after just five months of marriage, Lisa leaves Mark and resumes her affair with Phil.
+After Sharon discovers Phil's ulterior motives, she talks him out of his plan and he ends the affair with Lisa; but this later becomes meaningless when Mark finds out, and after just five months of marriage, Lisa leaves Mark and resumes her affair with Phil.
 This causes Mark to break down by the time he eventually discovers this.
-After confronting Phil about the discovery, Mark almost rapes Lisa.
+After confronting Phil about the discovery, Mark goes back to Lisa and confronts her; but things get too far when Mark gets aggressive to the point where he is about to rape Lisa, but ultimately realizes what he is about to do and promptly stops himself from doing it.
 Horrified by his actions, Mark leaves Walford for a short while.
-However, Lisa soon realises her mistake when living with Phil, and wants to reconcile with Mark, but Pauline refuses to tell her where Mark has gone.
-Mark eventually returns at Christmas, when he supports Martin to deal with the aftermath of running over Jamie.
+It is then Lisa realises her mistake when living with Phil and wants to reconcile with Mark, but Pauline refuses to tell her where Mark has gone.
+Mark eventually returns at Christmas and he ends up supporting Martin, who is due to be in court for accidentally killing Jamie in a road accident.

-In January 2003, Mark's doctor tells him that his body is rejecting the medication that will prolong his life and slow down the onset of AIDS.
-Accepting that he will not live for much longer, he decides to leave rather than let his family see him endure a slow, painful death.
+In January 2003, Mark's doctor tells him that his body is rejecting the medication that will prolong his life and slow down the onset of AIDS itself.
+Accepting that he will not live for much longer, Mark decides to leave rather than let his family see him endure a slow and painful death.
 On 14 February 2003, he makes a tearful farewell to his family and friends and rides off on his motorbike, although he remains in contact with family.
 In April 2004, Martin receives a telephone call from Mark's nurse, informing him that Mark has died from an AIDS-related form of non-Hodgkin's lymphoma.